nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Warnings**:
-- At least one non-empty parameter must be given
+- At least one non-empty parameter must be given.
-- No duplicate parameter can be used
+- No duplicate parameter can be used.
-- A spacing between `find` and `-s` is compulsory
+- A spacing between `find` and `-s` is compulsory.
-- A spacing between `-s` and the first parameter is compulsory
+- A spacing between `-s` and the first parameter is compulsory.
-- A spacing between each parameter and the next prefix is compulsory
+- A spacing between each parameter and the next prefix is compulsory.
-- Parameters used are case-insensitive
+- Parameters used are case-insensitive.
 </box>

 <box type="tip" seamless>